sonic-net/sonic-mgmt/sdn_tests/testplans/gNMI_Port_Management_E2E_Test_Plan.md

 ### Test 1: Set link training for copper port

-This test is not supported on vGPINs as vGPINs does not have physical properties like link training.
-Link training is applicable to copper ports only.

-Using dual switch setup, the following steps will be performed:
+The following steps will be performed:

 1. Use gNMI set operations to disable copper port under test on SUT and control switch.
 2. Use gNMI set operations to disable `link-training` on SUT and  enable `link-training`  on control switch.